-A year ago, a friend who'd heard that I'd spent time with the Kurds asked me, 'who are they?'
+A friend who'd heard that I'd spent time with the Kurds once asked me, 'who are they?'
 That query led to this post.

 Kurds were once a mostly nomadic people living around the mountainous regions of Iraq, Iran, Turkey and Syria.
 Mostly Sunni (there are Kurdish Shi'a, Alevi, Yazidi, Jews, Zoroastrians, Christians, etc), they are known to hold their Islam with a light touch.
 Promised an autonomous Kurdistan under the terms of the 1920 Treaty of Sevres, they saw it rescinded under the 1923 Treaty of Lausanne.